-Personality disorders are different from clinical disorders because they are not temporary and are characteristic of long-term symptoms, despite counseling efforts.
+Personality disorders are different from clinical disorders.
+They are not temporary and are characteristic of long-term symptoms, despite counseling efforts.
 My clients with personality disorders have long-term maladaptive behaviors and responses to others.
 For people under the age of 18, they cannot be diagnosed without having symptoms for less than a year.
-Personality disorders start in adolescents and become more chronic over time without any counseling.
+Personality disorders start in adolescents and become more chronic over time without counseling.
 The maladaptive cognitive-behavioral-emotional patterns from these disorders cause problems in general functioning and close relationships.
 The patterns of people with personality disorders are related to how they think of themselves and others, how they respond emotionally, how they relate to others, and how they control their own behavior as well as the behavior of others.
 They are based on thoughts different from one’s culture and intense emotional experience associated with them.
 People with one personality disorder will sometimes have symptoms or a diagnosis of another personality disorder.
-An estimated nine percent of U.S. adults have at least one personality disorder (What are Personality Disorders, 2016)
+An estimated nine percent of U.S. adults have at least one personality disorder (What are Personality Disorders, 2016).

 Types and Definitions of Personality Disorders Related to Cognitive-Behavioral Functioning

 There are ten different personality disorders.
 They are grouped into three categories or clusters (DSM-5, 2013; Lenzenweger, et al., 2007).

 Including Paranoid Personality Disorder, Schizoid Personality Disorder, and Schizotypal Personality Disorder.
 Clients with these personality disorders have thoughts, behaviors, or feelings about others that limit their social interactions.
 (DSM-5, 2013; Lenzenweger, et al., 2007).